-I recently spent eighteen months as a full-time professor and Executive Resident at Carnegie Mellon’s Heinz College.
+I spent eighteen months as a full-time professor and Executive Resident at Carnegie Mellon’s Heinz College.
 I taught five master’s level courses addressing leadership, managing change, education policy, and the future of learning.
 I continue to be affiliated with the university as an adjunct member of the faculty.

 - Policy and Leadership in Public Education explores the essentials of public education in the United States – from history and governance to contemporary issues and approaches to leading change.